CWT-Enhanced Vibration Sensing With Time-Frequency Region Localization Using YOLO: System Overview and Proposed CWT-YOLO

 \subsection{YOLO-based Fault Detection}

-In this study, bearing fault diagnosis is formulated as an object detection problem on CWT-generated spectrograms.
-Rather than assigning a global label to each signal segment, the system identifies and localizes regions of interest (ROIs) where fault-related energy patterns occur, enabling both classification and spatial localization.
+In this study, vibration-based fault sensing is reformulated as a localized time-frequency region detection problem on CWT-generated spectrograms.
+This reformulation enables the sensor measurements to be interpreted in terms of localized energy distributions, thereby improving the observability of weak and transient fault signatures.
+Rather than assigning a global label to each signal segment, the system identifies and localizes regions of interest (ROIs) where fault-related energy patterns occur, enabling both classification and localized time-frequency interpretation.

-We adopt YOLOv9~\cite{wang2025yolov9}, YOLOv10~\cite{wang2024yolov10}, and YOLOv11~\cite{ultralytics2025yolov11} for their strong detection performance and architectural enhancements tailored to lightweight applications.
-YOLOv9 introduces programmable gradient information (PGI) and the generalized efficient layer aggregation network (GELAN) backbone for improved gradient flow and multi-scale representation, while removing anchor boxes via an anchor-free detection head.
-YOLOv10 eliminates the need for non-maximum suppression (NMS) through a dual-label assignment strategy, and uses spatial-channel decoupled downsampling (SCDown) with rank-guided channel interaction block (CIB) blocks to reduce redundancy.
-YOLOv11 further streamlines the architecture with C3k2 (cross-stage convolutional module with kernel size 2) blocks, the C2PSA (cross-stage partial with spatial attention) attention mechanism, and maintains minimal floating-point operations (FLOPs) and parameter count, making it ideal for embedded deployment.
+{ As described in Section II-C, binarization generated candidate ROIs, while the final ground-truth boxes were manually verified and refined by consensus.} By directly mapping pixel intensity to signal energy magnitude, this approach effectively isolates peak energy clusters while filtering out background noise~\cite{SUZUKI198532}.

+Crucially, these ROIs detected by YOLO correlate with localized fault-related energy concentrations associated with characteristic bearing fault frequencies.
+For example, the detected regions correlate with characteristic fault-related frequency components, such as BPFI and its harmonics.

+We adopt YOLOv9~\cite{wang2025yolov9}, YOLOv10~\cite{wang2024yolov10}, and YOLOv11~\cite{ultralytics2025yolov11} due to their strong detection capability and favorable efficiency-accuracy trade-off for localized time-frequency region detection.
 All models are trained on $640 \times 640$ spectrograms derived from the CWRU~\cite{CWRU}, PU~\cite{PU}, and IMS~\cite{IMS} datasets, using bounding box annotations over energy-dense fault regions.
 A composite loss function including localization, objectness, and classification terms guides the training.
+In addition, all YOLO variants are trained under the same input resolution, augmentation strategy, and optimization settings to ensure fair comparison across models.